 Applications for Chinese or Spanish language study may still be considered, though they will not be privileged, due to the scholarships already available to Yale-NUS students through the Chinese Language Scholarship funded by Tan Chin Tuan Foundation and the Spanish Language Scholarship.
 Feel free to reach out your language instructor and relevant faculty as you research programmes in other languages.

 For information on whether and how summer courses can count toward a major or minor, see “Do I get academic credit for the classes I take over the summer?” under the Summer Study Abroad section at the CIPE Summer Opportunities FAQs.

-Full-time enrolled Yale-NUS students in good academic and disciplinary standing are eligible to apply for these scholarships.
-Successful applicants will demonstrate the following in a 300-400 word essay:
+Successful applicants will demonstrate the following in a 200-300 word essay:

 Why: Intensive courses in ancient languages are designed to help motivated undergraduates achieve up to two years’ worth of language training in 10 weeks.
-After completing an intensive summer course, students will be well placed to begin reading and studying texts in the original languages with faculty at Yale-NUS: Homer, Euripides, Plato, or Aristotle in Greek, Epicurean poetry, Vergil’s Aeneid, or Augustine in Latin.
-Many students choose to take these courses to jump start a Classics major by catching up quickly on languages.
+After completing an intensive summer course, students will be well-placed to begin reading and studying texts in the original languages with faculty at Yale-NUS: Homer, Euripides, Plato, or Aristotle in Greek, Epicurean poetry, Vergil’s Aeneid, or Augustine in Latin.
+Many students choose to take these courses to jump-start a Classics major by catching up quickly on languages.